Continually Updated Clinical Reference

 Prognosis

-The understanding of the syndrome of benign partial epilepsy with occipital paroxysms (also called benign occipital epilepsy of childhood [BOE]) has evolved significantly with time.
-The syndrome as first described by Gastaut was initially the only childhood occipital epilepsy syndrome recognized by ILAE.
+The understanding of the syndrome of benign partial epilepsy with occipital paroxysms (also called benign occipital epilepsy of childhood) has evolved significantly with time.
+The syndrome, as first described by Gastaut, was initially the only childhood occipital epilepsy syndrome recognized by ILAE.
 It is characterized by seizures that start with visual symptoms, which often are followed by hemiclonic seizures or automatisms and, in some cases, migrainous headaches.
 The EEG findings include paroxysms of rhythmic occipital and posterior temporal spikes when the eyes are closed.

-However, this concept was challenged by Panayiotopoulos in 1989, when he described an early-onset syndrome characterized mainly by ictal vomiting, head and eye deviation, and sometimes prolonged periods of loss of awareness.
+However, this concept was challenged by Panayiotopoulos in 1989, when he described an early-onset syndrome characterized mainly by ictal vomiting, head and eye deviation, and, sometimes, prolonged periods of loss of awareness.
 The syndrome was later incorporated into the ILAE as early-onset childhood epilepsy with occipital spikes (Panayiotopoulos type).
 This is also called Panayiotopoulos syndrome.
-This was confirmed by many authors, including Panayiotopoulos, Caraballo et al, and Lada et al. This was found to be a much more common syndrome compared to the first recognized one, which is now known as late-onset childhood epilepsy with occipital spikes (Gastaut type).
+This was confirmed by many authors, including Panayiotopoulos, Caraballo et al, [37] and Lada et al. [38] This was found to be a much more common syndrome than the first recognized one, which is now known as late-onset childhood epilepsy with occipital spikes (Gastaut type).

-According to a recent consensus conference (Ferrie, 2006), Panayiotopoulos syndrome is defined as "a benign age-related focal seizure disorder occurring in early and mid childhood.
+According to a consensus conference, [39] Panayiotopoulos syndrome is defined as "a benign age-related focal seizure disorder occurring in early and mid childhood.
 It is characterized by seizures, often prolonged, with predominantly autonomic symptoms, and by an EEG that shows shifting and/or multiple foci, often with occipital predominance."
-The group of international researchers in the conference concluded that the syndrome should be classified as an autonomic epilepsy rather than an occipital epilepsy.
+The group of international researchers in the conference concluded that the syndrome should be classified as an autonomic epilepsy rather than as an occipital epilepsy.

 Epidemiology